steveoc64/gopher-count/README.md

 If the gopherjs compiler radically changes the way that it generates the compiled JS output, then gopher-count will need to be changed as well.

 The code is quick and simple, and gets the job with the bare minimum of fuss.
-It should not be considered as good idiomatic Go, or otherwise worthy of study and philosophizing about.
+It should not be considered as good idiomatic Go, or otherwise worthy of study and philosophizing about ... just stick it in your makefile / gulpfile and start using it.